cetyler/github_pelican/content/python/2022-01-08-reuven_oop.md

 Overall I think it was a good beginner course on Object-orient programming using Python.
-For me it was a good value as I purchase the course through Humble Bundle Python Super Power Bundle.
+For me it was a good value as I purchased the course through Humble Bundle Python Super Power Bundle.
 This course was the first time that OOP clicked for me and the way I think.
 Finally I just simply enjoyed Reuven's teaching style.